 This sleep disorder causes your child's arms or legs to cramp and jerk during sleep.
 The sudden movements may wake them up.
 Because these movements often jolt children awake, they can cause trouble falling back asleep or staying asleep.

 Episodes of PLMS can last from a few seconds to nearly 2 minutes.
 They may happen often, too.
-The episodes may occur again and again over a period of several hours.
-They may severely disrupt sleep.
+The episodes may occur again and again over several hours.
+They may badly disrupt sleep.

-If your child with ADHD is losing sleep from these involuntary movements, the resulting sleep loss can affect his or her mood.
+If your child with ADHD is losing sleep from these involuntary movements, the resulting sleep loss can affect their mood.
 Behavior problems and irritability are common.
-Children with PLMS may also have symptoms of RLS as they try to fall sleep.
+Children with PLMS may also have symptoms of RLS as they try to fall asleep.